teslazonda/Auto-Monero/README.md

 ./fedora-setup.sh
 ```

+### Notes
-You will prompted to enter your `sudo` password several times while the script is running.
+* You will prompted to enter your `sudo` password several times while the script is running.
+* Xmrig will be [built from source](https://xmrig.com/docs/miner/build).
+Compile times may vary.